sarahteee/MyPassionProject/README.md

 ## Installation

-To run Café Connect locally on your machine, follow these steps:
+To run locally on your machine, follow these steps:

 1. Clone the repository: